rittmananalytics/ra_data_warehouse/README.md

 1. Fork or clone the repo to create a fresh copy for your project.

-2. Install dbt and create your profile.yml file with either Google BigQuery (Standard SQL) or Snowflake as your target data warehouse.
+2. Install dbt and create your profile.yml file with either Google BigQuery (Standard SQL) or Snowflake AS your target data warehouse.
 The RA Warehouse framework will automatically run either BigQuery or Snowflake-dialect SQL code depending on which warehouse target is being used.

 3. Edit the dbt_project.yml configuration file to specify which data sources provide data for the various integration modules.
 See [Compatibility Matrix](compatibility.md) for what targets and sources are compatible with individual warehouse types.